Reliability engineering: Reliability testing

-The purpose of reliability testing is to discover potential problems with the design as early as possible and, ultimately, provide confidence that the system meets its reliability requirements.
+The purpose of reliability testing or reliability verification is to discover potential problems with the design as early as possible and, ultimately, provide confidence that the system meets its reliability requirements.
+The reliability of the product in all environments such as expected use, transportation, or storage during the specified lifespan should be considered.
+It is to expose the product to natural or artificial environmental conditions to undergo its action to evaluate the performance of the product under the environmental conditions of actual use, transportation, and storage, and to analyze and study the degree of influence of environmental factors and their mechanism of action.
+Through the use of various environmental test equipment to simulate the high temperature, low temperature, and high humidity, and temperature changes in the climate environment, to accelerate the reaction of the product in the use environment, to verify whether it reaches the expected quality in R&D, design, and manufacturing.

+Reliability verification is also called reliability testing, which refers to the use of modeling, statistics, and other methods to evaluate the reliability of the product based on the product's life span and expected performance.
+Most product on the market requires reliability testing, such as automotive, integrated circuit, heavy machinery used to mine nature resources, Aircraft auto software.

 Reliability testing may be performed at several levels and there are different types of testing.
 Complex systems may be tested at component, circuit board, unit, assembly, subsystem and system levels.

 (The test level nomenclature varies among applications.)
 For example, performing environmental stress screening tests at lower levels, such as piece parts or small assemblies, catches problems before they cause failures at higher levels.
 Testing proceeds during each level of integration through full-up system testing, developmental testing, and operational testing, thereby reducing program risk.
 However, testing does not mitigate unreliability risk.

-With each test both a statistical type 1 and type 2 error could be made and depends on sample size, test time, assumptions and the needed discrimination ratio.
-There is risk of incorrectly accepting a bad design (type 1 error) and the risk of incorrectly rejecting a good design (type 2 error).
+With each test both statistical type I and type II errors could be made, depending on sample size, test time, assumptions and the needed discrimination ratio.
+There is risk of incorrectly rejecting a good design (type I error) and the risk of incorrectly accepting a bad design (type II error).